How To Get An Autistic Child To Sleep – Advices for Parents

 There are two key reasons to eliminate screen time at night:

-1. The light from the screen disrupts the production of melatonin, a hormone that’s necessary for sleep
+1. The blue light from the screen disrupts the production of melatonin.
+This hormone is necessary for sleep, and as mentioned, there is some evidence that autistic people are already low in this hormone.7

 2. Exposure to a screen, whether it’s watching a video or playing a game, will keep their mind active and occupied when instead, it should be winding down for bed.